-The Notes provide a monthly Contingent Coupon Payment of \$8.958 per \$1,000 in principal amount of Notes on the applicable Contingent Payment Date if, on the related monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier.
+The Notes provide a monthly Contingent Coupon Payment of \$7.50 per \$1,000 in principal amount of Notes on the applicable Contingent Payment Date if, on the related monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier.

-Prior to the maturity date, beginning on September 8, 2023 and on each monthly Call Date thereafter, we have the right to call all, but not less than all, of the Notes at 100% of the principal amount, together with the relevant Contingent Coupon Payment, if otherwise payable.
+Prior to the maturity date, beginning on August 7, 2024 and on each monthly Call Date thereafter, we have the right to call all, but not less than all, of the Notes at 100% of the principal amount, together with the relevant Contingent Coupon Payment, if otherwise payable.
 No further amounts will be payable following an Optional Early Redemption.
-If the Notes are not called prior to maturity and the Least Performing Underlying declines by more than 25% from its Starting Value, there is leveraged exposure to declines in the Least Performing Underlying beyond a 25% decline, and you will lose some or all of your investment in the Notes.
+If the Notes are not called prior to maturity and the Least Performing Underlying declines by more than 30% from its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you will lose a significant portion or all of your investment in the Notes.
 Otherwise, at maturity you will receive the principal amount.
-At maturity you will also receive the final Contingent Coupon Payment, and you way lose some or all of your investment in the Notes at maturity.
+At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to its Coupon Barrier.
+It is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of your investment in the Notes at maturity.
 Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.